 Why were the firstborn killed, including the King of Egypt’s, as an execution against the gods of Egypt?

-Because the greatest idol for every person is itself the human being created in G-D’s image, either a great, beautiful other – or the self.
+Because the greatest idol for every person is itself the human being created in G-D’s image, either a gifted, larger-than-life other – or the self.

-Pharaoh, as a powerful man and the king of Egypt, was considered by Egyptians to be himself a god, or equal with the gods.
-He obviously considered himself to be a god by refusing the true G-D. His firstborn was in line not only to become king, but to become an equal with the gods.
+Pharaoh, as an untouchable, unequaled ruler and the king of Egypt, was considered by Egyptians to be himself a god, or equal with the gods.
+He obviously considered himself to be a god by refusing the true G-D and his very right to be king depended on his assumed divinity.
+His firstborn was in line not only to become the king, but to become an equal with the gods.
 So why is this plague associated with the sacrifice of the Passover Lamb?
 Why are the judgments of the lamb and firstborn inextricably linked?

-In the New Testament, Yeshua is called both the Passover Lamb and the Firstborn.
+In the New Testament, Yeshua is called both the Passover Lamb and the Firstborn son of G-D.

 “Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Messiah, our Passover, was sacrificed.
 Therefore let us keep the Feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.”-Paul in 1 Corinthians 5:7-8